akkeris/controller-api/README.md

 ### Optional Environment Variables
 * `ANOMALY_METRICS_DRAIN` - The syslog drain end point for the opentsdb custom metrics collector.
 This has no default.
 * `PAPERTRAIL_DRAIN` - The syslog standard drain end point for papertrail.
 This has no default.
-* `AUTH_KEY` - If secure key addon isn't usued, this can be set as a shared secret simple authentication, this should be used in all API calls in the Authorization header.
 * `BLACKLIST_ENV` - A comma delimited list of socs keywords causing config vars to be redacted, defaults to `PASS,KEY,SECRET,PRIVATE,TOKEN,SALT,AUTH,HASH`
 * `DYNO_DEFAULT_SIZE` - The default dyno size to use.
 The set default is `gp1` if no other is specified.
 * `RESERVED_SPACES` - A list of reserved spaces to add to the reserved list.
 The default reserved spaces are `kube-system, brokers, k2-poc, kube-public, akkeris-system, istio-system, cert-manager`.
 Note, setting this will only add to the list, not override it.